 The Toolkit will help you to understand why and how the active participation of people with mental health problems can have a positive impact on your work, as well as on the people we support.

 The Toolkit will provide you with a set of practical ‘tools’ to support you and those who take part.
-The tools have been specially developed to help both parties to work with each other in the most appropriate, meaningful and mutually beneficial ways.
+The tools have been developed to help everyone involved to work with each other in the most appropriate, meaningful and mutually beneficial ways.